OPUS4/userdoc/config/theme.md

 # Theme

-Dieser Parameter dient dazu, ein anderes als das Standard-Layout zu aktivieren. (siehe Kapitel Layout 94 )
+Dieser Parameter dient dazu, ein anderes als das [Standard-Layout](../configext/layout.html) zu aktivieren.

 {% highlight ini %}
 ; The 'theme' setting can be used to select a different theme.